Chlorine Dioxide - A Technical View

 ClO2, however, the microorganism does not have a chance to develop resistance

-because it is killed upon contact with ClO2.
+because it is oxidized upon contact with ClO2.

 Some oxidizers can be too powerful in their oxidation.
 ClO2 is unique